 The design of the Auto schedule features is to keep all project schedules current with what has actually been done; good or bad.

 In a perfect world, your tasks would occur one after the other, also known as a waterfall schedule.
 All tasks would have the default constraint of 'as soon as possible'.

 Starting with the first task in the schedule, it would have a plan start date of today's date.
 Your assigned user(s) on that task would then log time to that very same task, today.
 That will populate the 'actual start date' of the task, and the 'plan start date' will never change.

-Once all tasks are marked 100% complete.
-This is when the schedule is considered done.
-And will show as 100% complete on the projects page.
+Once all tasks are marked 100% complete, the schedule is considered done and will show as 100% complete on the project's page.